pstrh/react-constraint-validation/README.md

 - Easily extensible with own validators
 - Localisation of error messages and interpolation
 - Written in Typescript
-- Perfect fit to Formik
+- To be used with Formik

 ### Use case